mak448a/AI-Drawing-Chatbot/README.md

 pip install -r requirements.txt
 ```
 5. Run the bot and invite it with the link it provides.
-5. Use /imagine to start generating pictures!
+5. Type / in the message box and start messing around with the commands!
 6. [**OPTIONAL**] If you want Anything Diffusion, set the `ANYTHING_DIFFUSION` value to `True`.
 It should look something like this:
 ```
 ANYTHING_DIFFUSION=True